WZBA

-WZBA (100.7 FM, "100.7 The Bay") is a commercial FM radio station licensed to serve Westminster, Maryland.
+WZBA (100.7 FM, "100.7 The Bay") is a commercial radio station licensed to serve Westminster, Maryland.
 The station is owned by Times-Shamrock Communications and broadcasts a classic rock format.
 Its studios are in Hunt Valley and its broadcast tower is located near Owings Mills at (39°26′49.9″N 76°46′47.2″W).

 The station's service contour covers the Baltimore metropolitan area and southern portions of South Central Pennsylvania.
 The station markets itself as the only station in the Baltimore market dedicated to the classic rock format.

 History

-Engineer Russ Morgan signed on the station for the first time on November 1, 1959 as WTTR-FM.
+Engineer Russ Morgan signed on the station for the first time on November 1, 1959, as WTTR-FM.

-Shamrock Communications purchased the station on April 7, 1981 and changed the format to easy listening.
+Shamrock Communications purchased the station on April 7, 1981, and changed the format to easy listening.
 The station's call sign was changed to WGRX in 1984, with a format change to "Eclectic Oriented Rock", a hybrid format created by Radio Consultant John Sebastian.
 The format changed to classic rock in May 1987.

 WGRX changed its format to modern rock on December 2, 1994, branded as The X. In April 1996, the station fired its program director and six DJs, then aired a weekend-long stunt of disco music as "Polyester 101" before switching to a country music format on May 6, 1996, branded as "Froggy 100.7".
 The station later rebranded as "New Country 100.7".

 On December 1, 1999, due to declining ratings, the station switched its call sign to WZBA, rebranded as 100.7 The Bay and changed formats to "Rock AC" (Rock Adult Contemporary), similar to WMMO in Orlando with the slogan "Rock Without the Hard Edge".

 In 2001, WZBA relocated its transmitter closer to Baltimore.

 The station changed its format to classic rock when WXFB changed formats from classic rock to smooth jazz on September 5, 2003.

 Jefferson Ward, the station's general manager, retired in 2021.

+DJ Mike Brilhart has been with the station since September 2003.